 DSL stands for Digital Subscriber Line and is the oldest "high speed" internet option around.
 I quoted the words "high speed" because it's really an abuse of the language to use those words to describe DSL performance.
 Most people stuck with DSL are getting maybe 10 to 15 mbps download (very often worse) and 0.5 to 3 mbps upload speed.

 DSL is a product of "the telephone company".
-In Columbia, that is CenturyLink (née CenturyTel).
-The DSL signal rides on the same decades-old copper phone wires that, as I like to joke, Alexander Graham Bell himself personally buried sometime before WWI.
+In Columbia, that is Brightspeed as of Oct 2022, CenturyLink before that.
+The DSL signal rides on the same decades-old copper phone wires that, as I like to joke, Alexander Graham Bell himself personally buried.

 If you can't get fiber or cable internet, there may be better options for you than DSL.